-Many of the items in our store come directly from our workshops in Dublin, where most of the casting takes place and Galway where our experienced jewellers and setters craft beautiful items of jewellery.
+Many of the items in our store come directly from our workshop where most of the casting takes place and where our experienced jewellers and setters craft beautiful items of jewellery.

 It is to here that gemstones arrive from continents afar and are selected or rejected according to our stringent quality control guidelines.
 We use quality gemstones from around the world in the manufacture of our range of fine Irish jewellery.
 Here too all finished orders are thoroughly inspected prior to being packaged and prepared, ready to be shipped to their final destination.

 Selecting and setting gemstones of the right type and size is one of the stages in the process of creating a beautiful Claddagh Ring.